WYihei/ChineseNodifyWiki/Editor-Overview.md

 Default values:
 * ```EnableRealtimeSelection```: true

+### Selection API:

+The following methods can be called on a NodifyEditor instance.

+* SelectArea
+* InvertSelection
+* UnselectArea

 ## Snapping

 When a selection is moved the ```GridCellSize``` dependency property will be used to determine where to snap the selected items.